philterd/phinder-pii-opensearch-plugin/README.md

     }' | jq
 ```

 Next, do a search providing a filter policy and specifying which field you want to redact.
+(For more on policies, see Phileas' documentation on [Policies](https://philterd.github.io/phileas/filter_policies/filter_policies/).)
 In this example,
 we are going to redact email addresses that appear in the `description` field:

 ```